jordles/Per-Scholas-SBA-316/readme.md

 | Include a README file that contains a description of your application. | 5% | ✅ |
 | Level of effort displayed in creativity, presentation, and user experience. | 10% | ✅ |

+## Improvements (Not done due to lack of time)

+* I could definitely improve my code layout better, I know its messy and not DRY.
+* Input fields and scrollbar could match the theme color.

 ## Attributions